michaelmacinnis/oh/README.md

 ## Why oh?

-Oh is a reimagining of the Unix shell as a programming language.
+Oh is a reimagining of the Unix shell.

 Oh provides:

-- Lexical scope;
-- Exceptions;
 - First-class channels, pipes, environments and functions;
 - A list type (no word splitting);
 - Rich return values that work with standard shell constructs;
-- Kernel-style fexprs (allowing the definition of new language constructs);
 - Support for modularity;
+- Lexical scope;
+- Exceptions;
-- A simplified set of evaluation and quoting rules; and
+- A simplified set of evaluation and quoting rules;
+- Kernel-style fexprs (allowing the definition of new language constructs); and
 - A syntax that deviates as little as possible from established conventions;

+Oh was motivated by the belief that many of the flaws in current Unix shells are not inherent but rather historical.
+Design choices that are now clearly unfortunate in retrospect have been carried forward in the name of backward compatibility.

 Oh's goal is a language that is not only more powerful and more regular but one that respects the conventions established by the Unix shell over the last